 This course focuses on the development and management of multinational hotel properties.
-Students participate in a week-long study abroad experience.
+As part of the course, students participate in an immersive study-away experience.
 Students learn the skills and abilities necessary to become a global hospitality manager, including managing a diverse, multicultural staff; developing strategies to satisfy international guests; and working as an expatriate manager.
 Trends in the global hotel industry are also examined.

-Prerequisite(s): HOSP2040 or MGMT2001, junior status.
+Prerequisite(s): HOSP2040 or MGMT2001, junior status, department chair approval.